 By the time these chips are ready to eat, they will be a lovely golden color and have a deliciously good crunch to them.
-Slightly seasoning with salt helps brings out the amazing tortilla taste we all know and love.
+Slightly seasoning the chips with salt helps bring out the amazing tortilla taste we all know and love.

 There are plenty of dips that you can make to go with these chips.
 If I have lots of spare time, then I love making some chili con queso in the slow cooker.
 Alternatively, an easy caramelized onion dip is absolutely amazing.

-If you’re more a visual person, then you should check out the video I have put together on how to make homemade tortilla chips.
-It is easy to follow, and if you like it, please subscribe to us on YouTube or signup to our mailing list.
+If you’re more of a visual person, then you should check out the video I have put together on how to make homemade tortilla chips.
+It is easy to follow, and if you like it, please subscribe to us on YouTube.

 Homemade Tortilla Chips Recipe